webiny/webiny-js/packages/api-security-cognito-authentication/README.md

 });
 ```

-With all of the plugins in place, you should be able to retrieve the current identity in your handler code, via the `context.security` object:
+With all of the plugins in place, you should be able to retrieve the current identity in your handler application code, via the `context.security` object:

 ```ts
 const identity = context.security.getIdentity()